Masroor Hosain: Death

-On 24 May 1967, Sajad Haider strapped Masroor into his F-86 Sabre at PAF Station Samungli, where Masroor warned him, "You scared General Jehanzeb during mock attack exercises; be very mindful of the big vultures here."
+On 24 May 1967, Squadron Leader Sajad Haider strapped Air Commodore Masroor Hosain into his F-86 Sabre at PAF Station Samungli, where Hosain warned him, "You scared General Jehanzeb during mock attack exercises; be very mindful of the big vultures here."
 This warning turned out to be eerily prescient.

-After landing at PAF Station Mauripur, Masroor switched to a waiting B-57 Canberra.
-While practicing a simulated attack, a large vulture struck Masroor's canopy, killing him instantly and causing the plane to crash in Karachi.
-Sajad wrote that Masroor would have been the next Commander-in-Chief after Abdur Rahim Khan.
+After landing at PAF Station Mauripur, Hosain switched to a waiting B-57 Canberra.
+While practicing a simulated attack, a large vulture struck his canopy, killing him instantly and causing the plane to crash in a field in Karachi.
+It was reported that he guided his crashing jet away from a residential area.
+His navigator, Flight Lieutenant Subhan successfully ejected.
+Two workers of the Karachi Development Authority were killed on the ground.
+Haider wrote that Hosain would have been the next Commander-in-Chief after Abdur Rahim Khan.

+Commander-in-Chief, Air Marshal Nur Khan, wrote a letter to his widow: "We have heard with the profoundest regret of the awful sorrow that has befallen you on the sad and sudden death of your husband in an unfortunate accident.
+In this tragic event you are not alone, for all personnel of our Service who have felt the impact of his personality and professional ability must bemoan the loss of so outstanding and honourable an officer."

-Former Commander-in-Chief Air Marshal Asghar Khan, wrote an obituary note to his junior colleague and close friend Masroor:
+Former Commander-in-Chief, Air Marshal Asghar Khan, wrote an obituary note published in The Pakistan Times dedicated to his junior colleague and close friend, Masroor Hosain:

 "In the death of Air Commodore Masroor Hosain in a flying accident, the Pakistan Air Force has lost one of its finest officers.
 An exceptional pilot and an outstanding sportsman, he had throughout his career performed every assignment with distinction.
 He had a rare personal charm and engaging manner.